 Blogging Myth #2: Write And Google Will Send You Traffic

 Blogging is a long-term strategy.
 Just because you write content and put it on your site doesn’t mean Google will send you any traffic at all, never mind they may not even find your content (I did a video post here about how you can help Google find and index your content more quickly).
 Producing high-quality content frequently that your customers are searching for and that they want to read on an ongoing basis will greatly increase the traffic you receive from Google.

 Blogging Myth #3: Anyone Can Write The Blog For You

-There are many skills sets and characteristics required to be effective at blogging – putting anyone in this role is not a good idea.
+There are many skill sets and characteristics required to be effective at blogging – putting anyone in this role is not a good idea.

 - Is this person an effective writer and can they write for the web?

 - Writing for the web is very different than writing for print.

-- Do this person understand how to do even basic keyword research?
+- Does this person understand how to do even basic keyword research?